Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The algorithm has been implemented in the *BOPAlgo_CellsBuilder* class.

-Cells Builder is a General Fuse based algorithm.
-Thus all the options of the General Fuse algorithm, such as parallel processing mode, fuzzy mode, safe processing mode, gluing mode and history support are also available in this algorithm.
+Cells Builder is based on the General Fuse algorithm.
+Thus all options of the General Fuse algorithm, such as parallel processing mode, fuzzy mode, safe processing mode, gluing mode and history support are also available in this algorithm.

 The requirements for the input shapes are the same as for General Fuse - each argument should be valid in terms of *BRepCheck_Analyzer* and *BOPAlgo_ArgumentAnalyzer*.

-The result of the algorithm is compound containing selected parts of the basic type (VERTEX, EDGE, FACE or SOLID).
+The result of the algorithm is a compound containing the selected parts of the basic type (VERTEX, EDGE, FACE or SOLID).
 The default result is an empty compound.
-It is possible to add any Cell by using the methods AddToRessult() and AddAllToResult().
-It is also possible to remove any part from the result by using methods RemoveFromResult() and RemoveAllFromResult().
-The method RemoveAllFromResult() is also suitable for clearing the result.
+It is possible to add any Cell by using the methods *AddToRessult()* and *AddAllToResult()*.
+It is also possible to remove any part from the result by using methods *RemoveFromResult()* and *RemoveAllFromResult()*.
+The method *RemoveAllFromResult()* is also suitable for clearing the result.

-Definition of the Cells that should be added/removed to/from the result is performed by the definition of the input shapes from which the parts should be taken (ShapesToTake) and shapes which parts should be avoided (ShapesToAvoid).
+The Cells that should be added/removed to/from the result are defined through the input shapes containing the parts that should be taken *(ShapesToTake)* and the ones containing parts that should be avoided (ShapesToAvoid).
-To be taken into result the part must be IN for all shapes from ShapesToTake and must be OUT of all shapes from ShapesToAvoid.
+To be taken into the result the part must be IN all shapes from *ShapesToTake* and OUT of all shapes from *ShapesToAvoid*.

-To remove Internal boundaries it is necessary to set the same material to the Cells between which the boundaries should be removed and call the method RemoveInternalBoundaries().
+To remove Internal boundaries, it is necessary to set the same material to the Cells, between which the boundaries should be removed, and call the method *RemoveInternalBoundaries()*.
-The material should not be equal to 0, as this is default material ID.
+The material should not be equal to 0, as this is the default material ID.
 The boundaries between Cells with this material ID will not be removed.
-The same Cell cannot be added with the different materials.
+The same Cell cannot be added with different materials.
-It is also possible to remove the boundaries during combining the result.
-To do this it is necessary to set the material for parts (not equal to 0) and set the flag bUpdate to TRUE.
+It is also possible to remove the boundaries when the result is combined.
+To do this, it is necessary to set the material for parts (not equal to 0) and set the flag *bUpdate* to TRUE.
-If the same material ID has been set for the parts of different dimension, the removal of internal boundaries for this material will not be performed.
+If the same material ID has been set for parts of different dimension, the removal of internal boundaries for this material will not be performed.

-It is possible to create typed Containers from the parts added into result by using method MakeContainers().
+It is possible to create typed Containers from the parts added into result by using method *MakeContainers()*.
 The type of the containers will depend on the type of the input shapes: WIRES for EDGE, SHELLS for FACES and COMPSOLIDS for SOLIDS.
-The result will be compound containing containers.
+The result will be a compound containing containers.

 #### API usage
-Here is the example of the usage of the algorithm on the API level:
+Here is the example of the algorithm use on the API level:
 ~~~~
 BOPAlgo_CellsBuilder aCBuilder;
 BOPCol_ListOfShape aLS = …; // arguments
 Standard_Boolean bRunParallel = Standard_False; /* parallel or single mode (the default value is FALSE)*/
-Standard_Real aTol = 0.0; /* fuzzy option (default value is 0)*/
+Standard_Real aTol = 0.0; /* fuzzy option (the default value is 0)*/
 Standard_Boolean bSafeMode = Standard_False; /* protect or not the arguments from modification*/
-BOPAlgo_Glue aGlue = BOPAlgo_GlueOff; /* Glue option to speed up intersection of the arguments*/
+BOPAlgo_Glue aGlue = BOPAlgo_GlueOff; /* Glue option to speed up the intersection of arguments*/
 //
 aCBuilder.SetArguments(aLS);
 aCBuilder.SetRunParallel(bRunParallel);